 Military members and many government employees have access to pension plans, which are fast becoming hard to find in the civilian sector.
 But even if you qualify for a pension plan, will it be enough to finance your retirement?
 Or will you need additional savings and investments?

 The answer, as you have probably guessed, is most people will likely need more money to fund a lifestyle that is equivalent to their current way of life.
 That’s where other retirement plans come into play.
 The most notable among these for military members and government employees are the TSP and individual retirement accounts.

-The Thrift Savings Plan and IRAs are both great options for investors, and I’m going to walk you through the basics of these plans, along with our guest, Robert Shaye, an active Duty Coast Guard member, and a recent MBA graduate from UC Berkeley Haas.
-Robert shares some excellent information about the TSP, investing, and how you can accomplish your retirement goals.
+The TSP and IRAs are both great options for investors.
+This podcast walks you through the basics of these plans.
+Our guest, Robert Shaye, an active-duty Coast Guard member and a recent MBA graduate from UC Berkeley Haas.
+Shaye shares some excellent information about the TSP and investing.
+He explains how you can accomplish your retirement goals.

 Covered in this episode are topics including: